vertica/vertica-containers/Wasm-container/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-orange.svg)](https://opensource.org/licenses/Apache-2.0)

-# Vertica Wasm UDx experimental container
+# Vertica Web Assembly UDx experimental container

 [Vertica](https://www.vertica.com/) is a massively scalable analytics data warehouse that stores your data and performs analytics on it all in one place.

-This repository creates an image that makes it reasonably easy to experiment with developing User-Defined Extensions (UDxes) for Vertica using WebAssembly.
+This repository creates a container image that makes it reasonably easy to experiment with developing User-Defined Extensions (UDxes) for Vertica using WebAssembly.

 Vertica has long supported UDxes in a number of languages: